lewalt000/http-scale-out/README.md

   6. You should now have a fully provisioned system for deploying containers in ECS!

 ## HTTP Server Application
-To test the ECS infrastructure setup, a sample HTTP Server Application is included, along with scripts to build it as a docker container and deploy to ECS.
+To test the ECS infrastructure setup, a sample HTTP Server Application is included along with scripts to build it as a docker container and deploy to ECS.
 It is a nginx-uwsgi-flask based HTTP server that serves a json response from the /api endpoint.
 The response is a json encoded dictionary of the form {index_number: random(ascii letter)}.
 The values are pseudo-randomly generated for each request using the ```random``` module (https://docs.python.org/2/library/random.html).
 The base docker image itself is adopted from this excellent docker hub project by ```tiangolo```: https://hub.docker.com/r/tiangolo/uwsgi-nginx-flask/

 To build the server locally, follow these steps in the ```application/``` directory:
   1. Setup python virtualenv with: